Scottish Place Names

 - Kingston, Jamaica

-For comparability with other cities around the world, Kingston has been defined as the entire Corporate Area including and surrounding the Parish of Kingston.
+For comparability with other cities around the world, Kingston has been defined as the entire Corporate Area including and surrounding the Parish of Kingston together with immediately adjacent urban and semi-urban areas but excluding Spanish Town.
 This area takes in the Palisadoes on which Port Royal and the Norman Manley International Airport are situated and extends from Bull Bay, Dallas Mountain and Gordon Town in the east to Portmore and its suburbs in the west, and the Red Hills and Stony Hill in the north.
-Of the names of the 173 districts, neighbourhoods and suburbs that have been identified to date in Greater Kingston, 44 (25.4%) can be found in Scotland or are based on Scottish family names.
-Of course, many of the names are used in other parts of the British Isles as well, but at least 21 of them (12.1%) are unique to Scotland, or are readily identifiable with places in Scotland that are based on the same names.
+Of the names of the 203 districts, neighbourhoods and suburbs that have been identified to date in Greater Kingston, 50 (24.6%) can be found in Scotland or are based on Scottish family names.
+Of course, many of the names are used in other parts of the British Isles as well, but at least 21 of them (10.3%) appear to have a direct or indirect link with Scotland.

-It may surprise some readers that the names of so many neighbourhoods in the Jamaican capital have a Scottish connection.
-Articles on Jamaica usually draw attention to the Irish rather than the Scottish settlement of the island.
-It should be remembered, however, that Scotland's national poet, Robert Burns, in order to escape his financial and other worries, was on the point of immigrating to Jamaica in 1786.
-The success of the Kilmarnock edition of his poems and the acclaim of his admirers induced him to stay in Scotland.
+It may surprise some readers that the names of so many neighbourhoods and subdivisions in the Jamaican capital have a Scottish connection.
+Jamaica was at one stage a popular destination for settlers from all parts of the British Isles, including a large number of people from Scotland.
+In 1786 Scotland's national poet, Robert Burns, was in fact on the point of immigrating to Jamaica in order to escape his financial and other worries.
+However, the success of the Kilmarnock edition of his poems and the acclaim of his admirers induced him to stay in Scotland.

 Picture of Kingston via Wikimedia.